TheSkyentist/GELATO/README.md

 * The redshift of each spectrum.
 The redshift of the object must be passed to construct the spectrum object.
 While the redshift is a fitted parameter, the provided value must be correct to at least 1 part in 100.
 A basic estimate from the apparent position of any identified emission line should suffice.
 * (If plotting) the matplotlibrc file in your working directory, especially if you are running on multiple threads, in which case the non-interactive backend must be specified.

+All of the following scripts can be made into executables and simply called directly.

 The two wrappers for HQUAILS are:

 1. "run_HQUAILS_single.py"